 Nothing's more valuable than peace of mind.

-You trust us with your money and we take that responsibility to heart.
+You trust us with your money, and we take that responsibility to heart.
 We use a variety of security tools to keep your information safe.
 Find out more about:

 The mobile authenticator sends a unique, time-based, one-time passcode to your LMCU mobile app.
 This passcode takes the place of your usual password when logging into LMCU’s Online Banking.
 Since the authenticator passcode is randomly generated on the spot and expires after a short period, it’s an added security layer.